 Governmental Activities.
-Government activities decreased the City's net position by \$34,871, compared to an increase of \$257,254 during the prior year.
-Revenues were comparable with the prior year, except for a \$230,288 increase in operating grants as the City received additional Storm Water, Asset Management, and Wastewater ("SAW") grant funding during 2020.
-Expenses increased by \$572,033 in public works primarily as a result of the SAW grant (public works expenses were reimbursed by the SAW grant) and major and local street projects.
+Government activities increased the City's net position by \$283,969, compared to a decrease of \$34,871 during the prior year.
+Revenues were comparable with the prior year, except for a \$69,839 decrease in operating grants as the City received additional Storm Water, Asset Management, and Wastewater ("SAW") grant funding during the prior year but not the current year.
+Expenses decreased by \$170,321 in public works primarily as a result of the SAW grant (public works expenses were reimbursed by the SAW grant) and major and local street projects in the prior year.
+Unrestricted state sources increased by \$81,745 as the City received an increased amount of unrestricted state aid.

 Business-type Activities.
-Business-type activities decreased the City's net position by \$22,499, compared to a decrease of \$84,126 during the prior year.
-Both total revenues and total expenses increased for the business-type activities.
-Revenue increased due to increased funds received on the SAW grant, much like the increase in governmental activities.
-This was the primary reason for the overall increase in revenues of \$577,341.
-Given that the SAW grant is a reimbursement grant, business-type activities incurred more expenses during the year (the SAW grant reimbursed 90% of the expense with the other 10% of the grant-related expenses being funded by the City).
-This is the primary reason for the overall increase of \$530,430 of business-type expenses during the year.
+Business-type activities increased the City's net position by \$29,537, compared to a decrease of \$22,499 during the prior year.
+Both total revenues and total expenses decreased for the business-type activities.
+Revenue decreased due to decreased funds received on the SAW grant, much like the decrease in governmental activities.
+This was the primary reason for the overall decrease in revenues of \$300,012.
+Given that the SAW grant is a reimbursement grant, business-type activities incurred less expenses during the year (the SAW grant reimbursed 90% of the expense with the other 10% of the grant-related expenses being funded by the City).

+This is the primary reason for the overall decrease of \$352,048 of business-type expenses during the year.